BreakthroughBehavioralInc/wyatt/README.md

 There are no tests at the moment, but that will change soon.

 <h3>Roadmap</h3>
-1. Ensure consistent results

-2. Ensure capybara understands the generated selectors

-3. Write tests
+1. Write tests

-4. Add support for selects, radio, and checkboxes.
+2. Add support for li and select2